 While you may have a dining reservation at a specific park, you still need the park reservation and a valid ticket.
 At this time, making those park reservations is essential.

 Once you have the park reservations, you can start thinking about your daily plans and park itinerary.
 I generally recommend getting to the parks early, because they are typically less crowded early.
-If you are coming from the East Coast, or have young children, you are likely to be away early anyway.
+If you are coming from the East Coast, or have young children, you are likely to be awake early anyway.

 For the three-day itinerary to be enough time, you’ll probably want to do a full day on each day, rather than a half-day.
 Alternatively, you could choose to get a four or five-day ticket and spend less time per day.
 However, this is the more expensive option.